 - For fine dining with fresh local ingredients, Nowhere *A Restaurant is the place to go.
 They have a different tasting menu every month, so you can show up and surprise your tastebuds with culinary delights.

 If you want to take your culinary experience up a notch, this Gourmet Dinner and City Tour is great.
-Eat, drink and take in the best sights in Victoria on this downtown walking tour.
+Eat, drink, and take in the best sights on one of Victoria’s best walking tours.
 Leaving from the Fairmont Empress at 7 pm you will be escorted by a guide for an insider’s look at some of the top places and restaurants in the city complete with a 3-course meal, local craft beer, and delicious BC wine.
 The $299 cost includes all your food and alcohol, so it’s a fun night out!

 Related read: Keep enjoying awesome local cusine and check out the best restaurants in Gastown, Vancouver!